The Ultimate Guide to Headless CMS

 Don’t be fooled by promises of honeyed rivers.
 Headless CMS can initially be cheap, but once the traffic picks up you must flex your golden muscles.
 The price tag is frequently based on requests, and developers can inadvertently double the number of requests by courtesy of their specific code.

 Popular headless solutions are for the most part on price parity with traditional content management systems.
-And, depending on your choice of vendor, you might require additional solutions to the pure database—for instance solutions for presentation—and this must also be included in the calculation.
-On the other side, a next-gen headless CMS with additional capabilities includes an optional presentation layer for websites, which eliminates a part of the multiple solutions factor from the price calculation.
+And, depending on your choice of vendor, you might require additional solutions to the pure database.
+This can for instance be solutions for presentation, and this must also be included in the calculation.

 Chapter 13